abenettaj/devoxx-system-design/README.md

 # Reusable Design System with React, Tailwind, and Storybook

-This repository contains the demo code and materials from my **Devoxx 2025 talk**,
+This repository contains the demo code and materials from my **Devoxx Morocco 2025 talk**,
 where I demonstrate how to build a **reusable and maintainable Design System** using **React**, **TailwindCSS**, and **Storybook**.

 ---